-Morton Erlich, Chairperson of the Audit Committee, and Zulema Garcia are "audit committee financial experts" as defined in Item 407(d)(5) of Regulation S-K. The Audit Committee is responsible for overseeing and evaluating (i) the quality and integrity of our financial statements, (ii) the performance of our internal audit and internal control functions in addition to financial risk assessment and management applicable to our company, (iii) our policies and procedures regarding transactions with related persons, as described in greater detail below in the section entitled "Transactions with Related Persons," (iv) the appointment, compensation, independence and performance of our independent registered public accounting firm, and (v) our compliance with legal and regulatory requirements.
+Morton Erlich, Chairperson of the Audit Committee, and Zulema Garcia are "audit committee financial experts" as defined in Item 407(d)(5) of Regulation S-K under the Exchange Act.
+The Audit Committee is responsible for overseeing and evaluating (i) the quality and integrity of our financial statements, (ii) the performance of our internal audit and internal control functions in addition to financial risk assessment and management applicable to our company, (iii) our policies and procedures regarding transactions with related persons, as described in greater detail below in the section entitled "Transactions with Related Persons" in this proxy statement, (iv) the appointment, compensation, independence and performance of our independent registered public accounting firm, and (v) our compliance with legal and regulatory requirements.